Texarkana Moonlight Murders: Investigations

-In the aftermath of the May 3 Starks murder, officers from the entire area were called upon to help in the investigation.
+In the aftermath of the Starks murder, officers from the entire area were called upon to help in the investigation.
 Blockades were effected on Highway 67 East.
-Those who had been driving in the area near the time of the slaying, along with several men found in the vicinity, were detained for questioning.
-By May 5, forty-seven officers were working to solve the murder.
-On May 9, a mobile radio station arrived with twenty Arkansas state police officers and a fleet of ten prowl cars equipped with two-way radios, to help coordinate the growing investigation.
+Those who had been driving in the area at the time of the slaying, along with several men found in the vicinity, were detained for questioning.
+By May 5, forty-seven officers were working to solve the murders.
+On May 9, a mobile radio station arrived with twenty Arkansas State Police officers and a fleet of ten prowl cars equipped with two-way radios, to help coordinate the growing investigation.
 On May 11, a teletype machine was installed in the Bowie County Sheriff's office to connect with other law-enforcement offices in Texas.
-The unofficial theory for a motive amongst the majority of officers was that of "sex mania", as large amounts of money in the home were not taken, nor was Katie Starks's purse.
+The unofficial theory for a motive amongst the majority of officers was that of "sex mania", as large amounts of money in the home were not taken, nor was Katie's purse.

-By March 30, police had posted a $500 reward in an effort to gain any new information on the case, but this produced over 100 false leads with no fruitful clues or suspects.
-Within days of the Booker-Martin murders, the reward fund had exceeded $1,700.
-It rose to $7,025 on the night of the Starks murder and passed $10,000 in the following ten days.
+By March 30, police had posted a $500 reward ($8,035 in 2024) in an effort to gain any new information on the case, but this produced over 100 false leads with no fruitful clues or suspects.
+Within days of the Booker-Martin murders, the reward fund had exceeded $1,700 ($27,380 in 2024).
+It rose to $7,025 ($113,145 in 2024) on the night of the Starks murder and passed $10,000 ($161,061 in 2024) in the following ten days.
 There was some hesitation in linking the Starks murder to the other crimes, because the weapon used was a .22, and Davis believed it was an automatic rifle.
 By November 1948, authorities no longer considered the Starks murder connected to the two double-murders.